He woke with a gasp, his body freezing and limbs heavy.

 Matthew cleared his throat, "Glad to know I'm in one piece after being turned into a popsicle for centuries."

 The corner of her mouth twitched upward slightly, appreciating his dry humor.
 He watched as Alice walked around to a console, typing away and talking to the hologram of SAM.
 As she worked on testing the connection between him and the artificial intelligence, Lucien popped back over with a steaming cup of black tea, just the way he liked it, and his familiar cane.
-Matthew nodded his thanks and Lucien smiled before going across from him to care for the young man with wavy black hair still blinking from the cryostasis.
+Matthew nodded his thanks and Lucien smiled before going across from him to care for the young man with blond hair still blinking from the cryostasis.

 "Everything checks out, Mr. Lawson," Alice walked back over to stand in front of him, picking up the datapad to his side.
 "We're about to revive your sister, though, and sometimes a fami-"